ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

 As Singularity comes with a lot of ways to convert Docker images to the Singularity container image format one can fully go around the "Singularity build" problem, however, by utilizing Docker only (and the Docker community's knowledge.)

-## Docker container build workflow for Singularity containers
+## Docker build workflow for Singularity containers

 The "advisable" scientific container lifecycle: `docker build` to `singularity run`?

-(If this is the really the "advisable" way is open for discussion, though.)
+(If this is really the "advisable" way depends on your specific use case and is open for discussion, though.
+If you need Docker and Singularity container types for your project, it's currently the most simple way.
+Converting from Singularity to Docker images is possible, but not very convenient.)

 ### Specify